gau-nernst/rectified-flow/README.md

 - Single-GPU model offloading for inference and training.
 - [DPM-Solver++(2M)](https://arxiv.org/abs/2211.01095) for SD3.5 (TODO: support FLUX?)
 - Skip-layer guidance for SD3.5

-TODO:
-- Investigate the impact of T5 embeddings.
-SD3 paper says it's more important for text rendering.

 Resources: